 Two commemorative coins were issued to mark the 150th anniversary of the signing of the Declaration of Independence.
-The 1926 Sesquicentennial of American Independence Quarter Eagle was the lower mintage issue of the two, struck in gold.
+The 1926 Sesquicentennial of American Independence Quarter Eagle (Buy on eBay) was the lower mintage issue of the two, struck in gold.

 John R. Sinnock, the chief engraver of the United States Mint, designed both the present quarter eagle and Sesquicentennial Half Dollar commemorative coins.